What’s in a Tyre?

 There is also a ‘speed rating’.
 This determines the maximum speed that a tyre can be driven at.
-Speed ratings from as low as Q (with a maximum speed of 99mph) and as high as Z (with a maximum speed of +149mph) also appear on the sidewall.
+Speed ratings for the average car typically start from as low as Q (with a maximum speed of 99mph/159kmph) and as high as Y (max speed 186mph/300kmph) also appear on the sidewall.
 Do not drive at these speeds - they only indicate the highest speed a tyre should operate without malfunctioning.
-(96V - 149mph)
+(96V - 149mph/240kmph)

 And finally there are seasonal tyres from summer to winter to cross climate to all weather.
 Each tyre will handle specifically to the conditions they perform under.
 You can normally tell by the tyre tread what type of tyre it is.
 The main difference is the compounds in the rubber and how they react to the weather conditions.